 In Part 1, you worked with an existing table.
 Suppose your workspace doesn't include any data tables?
 Even if you upload your own data to the workspace bucket, you will want to add a table to help organize the data and link to workflows for analysis.
 There are several different ways to add a data table to your workspace.
 See the options below.
 Then read on for step-by-step instructions to generate a table load file from scratch.

-Import from another workspace
+Copy from another workspace

 Import from Gen3, the Data Library, or other external servers

 For external data resources directly connected to Terra, you'll be able to browse, select the data subset you want, and export to your workspace.
 Note that when you export data from the Data Library or an external source such as the Gen3 platform, they will usually show up as multiple tables of predefined entities.

 Add a table by making and uploading a "load file"